canjs/can-define/map/docs/define-map.md

 ## init Function for the instances

-By default, `DefineMap` instances get only inital values pre defined but sometimes you need to assign programatical via a Constructor init is the DefineMap Constructor.
+By default, `DefineMap` instances get only inital values pre defined but sometimes you need to assign programatical via a Constructor. init is the DefineMap Constructor property.
 For example:

 ```js
 "use strict";